top of page

 Maia Blankenship

-Maia Blankenship is an accomplished education entrepreneur and advocate for equity leading Wildflower’s growth in the DC Metro Area.
-She galvanized a board and Founding staff to incubate the DC Wildflower Public Charter School which will grow to serve 225 students through intentionally small liberatory Montessori microschools over the next four years.
-Maia is also an advisor and connector to organizations actively working to dismantle systemic racism and oppression, including serving as Board Chair of The Equity Lab.
+Maia Blankenship is an accomplished education entrepreneur and advocate for equity leading Wildflower’s Charter Pathways and Replication Circle and serving as the Co-CEO of Black Wildflowers Fund.
+Maia galvanized a board and founding group of education advocates to obtain charter approval and launched DC Wildflower Public Charter School in 2021.
+This unique charter model will grow to serve over 200 students through intentionally small liberatory Montessori microschools over the next four years.
+Maia is also an advisor and connector to organizations actively working to dismantle systemic racism and oppression, including serving as Co-Chair of The Equity Lab.
 In 2020, she was recognized in the inaugural cohort of Black Voices for Black Justice Fund.
-She is a Ward 5 D.C. resident and the proud mother of an independent and adventurous five year old who inspires her daily.
+In 2023 she was named as an NBCDI Public Voices Fellow for Racial Justice in Early Childhood Education with the OpEd project.
+She is a Ward 5 D.C. resident and the proud mother of an independent and adventurous seven year old who inspires her daily.

 Co-CEO